YSK813/globalchat-bot/README.md

   - "discordlink" : Do you want to send a Discord invitation link?
     - "true" : Can be sent.
     - "false" : Cannot send.
+  - "removereaction" : Whether to delete the reaction of transmission completion.
+    - "true" : Delete.
+    - "false" : Do not delete.